tarantool/checks/README.md

 `checks (type_1, ..., type_n)`, when called directly inside function
 `f`, checks that `f`'s 1st argument conforms to `type_1`, that its 2nd
 argument conforms to `type_2`, etc. until `type_n`.
-Type specifiers are strings, and if the arguments passed to `f` don't conform to their specification, a proper error message is produced, pinpointing the call to `f` as the faulty expression.
+Type specifiers are strings or tables, and if the arguments passed to `f` don't conform to their specification, a proper error message is produced, pinpointing the call to `f` as the faulty expression.

-Each type description `type_n` must be a string, and can describe:
+Each type description `type_n` must be a string or table, and can describe:

-* the Lua type of an object, such as `"table"`, `"number"` etc.;
+1. (if string) the Lua type of an object, such as `"table"`, `"number"` etc.;

-* an arbitrary name, which would be stored in the `__type` field of the argument's metatable;
+2. (if string) an arbitrary name, which would be stored in the `__type` field of the argument's metatable;

-* a type-checking function, which would be stored in the `checkers` global table.
+3. (if string) a type-checking function, which would be stored in the `checkers` global table.
 This table uses type names as keys, test functions returning Booleans as keys.

+4. (if table) arbitraty hierarchy (table) of types.
+Types are specified on leaf nodes of the table and must of string type.
+These strings (representing types) can describe any of above types (1, 2, 3).

 Moreover, types can be prefixed with a `"?"`, which makes them optional.
 For instance, `"?table"` accepts tables as well as `nil`